grusso98/RAGademic/README.md

 - **Chat with your notes**: Ask questions, and the system retrieves relevant information using embeddings.
 - **Database management**: Upload, delete, and visualize document embeddings.
 - **Two LLM options**: Use either OpenAI's API or a local **LLaMA** model via an OpenAI-compatible API.
-- **Two Embedding options**: Use either OpenAI's embedder or a HF embedder from the hub.
+- **Three Embedding options**: Use either OpenAI's embedder, HF embedder from the hub or chroma builtin local embedder.

 ---